 Season 1 Episode 8- Tower of Origin on the UK DVDs- has our group of heroes discover the original Tower of Druaga, the one Gilgamesh conquered alone, within the new one.
 Kaaya (the party's stand-in for Ki) insists that Jil (the party's stand-in for Gil) goes in, but the rest of the party control his movements from a cocktail cabinet (made of stone) next to a snack stall, to replicate the arcade atmosphere.
 In a fantasy adventure tower.
 Another party member, Ahmey, gets a cheat-sheet from the little Jawa-like guy running the stall, and she reads out what Jil needs to do on each floor- all of the solutions read out are directly from the arcade game, even the 'push the start button' one.
-Even better, to access this part of the tower they input a code on a joystick, and the first half of that code is the cheat to access Another Tower mode in the Namco Gallery Vol. 2 version of TOD on the Game Boy.
+Even better, to access this part of the tower they input a code on a joystick, and the first half of that code is the cheat to access Another Druaga Mode in the Namco Gallery Vol. 2 version.
+So that's cute.

-Also, Masanobu Endo (designer of Tower of Druaga and Xevious) appears at the end of Episode 7 for the preview of Episode 8.
+Also, Masanobu Endō appears at the end of Episode 7 for the preview of Episode 8.